 This free 60- or 90-minute presentation provides a first-hand account of what it’s like to live with a mental illness, humanizing this misunderstood topic and demonstrating that it’s possible to live well with mental illness.
 Presenters answer questions, helping to dispel stereotypes.

 NAMI Mental Health Library (Available to NAMI members).

 NAMI Warmline 866-960-6264

-Our non-emergency helpline operates 9AM to 5PM, excluding holidays.
+Our non-emergency helpline operates 10AM to 5PM, excluding holidays.
 We provide support, information and resource referrals to anyone contacting us with a mental health question or concern.
-Our Warmline is reached by phone or text message at 866-960-NAMI (6264), by email at firstname.lastname@example.org, or by live chat at namisoco.org.
+Our Warmline is reached by phone or text message at 866-960-NAMI (6264), or by email at email@example.com.

 Led by trained family members who have lived experience with mental illness, our drop-in groups for family members, caregivers and loved ones of individuals living with mental illness offer shared insights gained from the challenges and successes of others facing similar circumstances.
 Confidential, these groups allow their voices to be heard and personal needs met.

 Led by trained peers, this drop-in Recovery Support group for adults (18 years+) living with mental illness offers hope and a sense of community in a safe and confidential setting.